mrpapercut/base-installer/README.md

 Requires PHP5.x and directory read/write permissions to use.

+Please note: only tested on Windows.
+Not likely to work on Linux/Mac (as of now)

 ## Description

 This installer is meant for small projects, where you want a basic setup with convenient functions.
 Launch the script, test if it works and start coding with a working environment in under a minute.